-Online Professional Master of Science in Computational Linguistics, Analytics, Search and Informatics at the University of Colorado Boulder
+Online Professional Master of Science in Computational Linguistics at the University of Colorado Boulder

 The University of Colorado Boulder (CU Boulder) is the flagship campus of the University of Colorado system and is globally recognized for its world-class research and a faculty that includes numerous Nobel Prize laureates.
 An innovator and leader in the distance education field for more than 45 years, CU Boulder connects students to its campus from anywhere in the world anytime through its distance education delivery platform.

 The distance education platform gives students access to a variety of graduate programs, including master’s degrees, certificates and individual courses, allowing CU Boulder online distance education students to earn the same degrees and have the same resources as on-campus students.

 The computational linguistics, analytics, search and informatics master's degree is an interdisciplinary degree that provides a solid foundation in both computer science and linguistics graduate coursework, as well as several courses focused on data-driven linguistics, computational linguistics and information processing.

 Students must complete a total of 32 credit hours.
 ProMS students do not have to follow a specific focus area curriculum and can customize their degrees based on their personal interests; however, 18 credits in computer science courses is required.

 Courses include 9 credit hours in computer science covering programming and machine learning, 9 credit hours in linguistics covering syntax, phonetics, and semantics and pragmatics, 9 credit hours in computational linguistics covering natural language processing, computational lexical semantics, and computational phonology and morphology, 3 credit hours of electives in information retrieval or formal semantics or additional machine learning.